2026 Program Information – DDRFO – Western, New York

 |

-6. Family Reimbursement ID#80830780 Adrian Griffin |
+6. Family Reimbursement ID#80830780 Seven Powell |

 The Family Reimbursement Program is provided to help families by easing the expenses of providing care for family members with intellectual or developmental disabilities.
 FSS reimbursable goods and services must be related to the individual’s intellectual or developmental disability and deemed appropriate and necessary to meet the needs of the individual by the FSS provider.
 FSS is funding of last resort and cannot be used to supplement an individual’s waiver services funded through the HCBS Waiver.
 Funding may be approved up to the established statewide cap. | Erie Niagara Genesee Orleans Cattaraugus Chautauqua Allegany |